Improving the statistical efficiency of cross-conformal prediction: Problem setup and related work

 Before proceeding with the remainder of the paper, we define the score function $s=s((x,y);\D)$, which quantifies the non-conformity of a point in the sample space with respect to the dataset $\D \in (\mathcal{X}\times\mathcal{Y})^{d}$ used to train the prediction model.
 In particular, we assume that the score function $s$ adheres to a symmetry property:

 where $\pi$ is any permutation of the indices $[d]:=\{1,\dots,d\}$ and $\D^\pi$ refer to the dataset whose elements are permuted by $\pi$.
-For instance, when considering residual scores $|y-\hat\mu(x)|$ in a regression problem, the symmetry of the score function implies that the prediction algorithm is symmetric, meaning that $\mathcal{A}(\D)=\mathcal{A}(\D^\pi)$.
+For example, when considering residual scores $|y-\hat\mu(x)|$ in a regression problem, the symmetry of the score function is satisfied if the prediction algorithm is symmetric, which means that $\mathcal{A}(\D)=\mathcal{A}(\D^\pi)$.
 In addition, we denote the dataset containing the observations in the set $I$ as $\D_I=(Z_i:i \in I)$.